erpnext/foundation/foundation/www/docs/index.md

 ### Installing ERPNext

-To install ERPNext on a server, you will need to install [Frappé Bench](https://github.com/frappe/bench).
+To install ERPNext on a server, you will need to install [Frappe Bench](https://github.com/frappe/bench).

 You can also start a free 30 day trial at [https://erpnext.com](https://erpnext.com)